ocornut/imgui/docs/EXAMPLES.md

 Please read the comments and instruction at the top of each file.
 Please read FAQ at http://www.dearimgui.org/faq

-If you are using of the backend provided here, you can add the backends/imgui_impl_xxxx(.cpp,.h) files to your project and use as-in.
+If you are using any of the backends provided here, you can add the backends/imgui_impl_xxxx(.cpp,.h) files to your project and use as-in.
 Each imgui_impl_xxxx.cpp file comes with its own individual Changelog, so if you want to update them later it will be easier to catch up with what changed.